US pulling out of nuclear arms treaty with Russia

 "Leaving the INF treaty will unleash a new missile competition between the United States and Russia," they said.

-Kingston Reif, director for disarmament at the Arms Control Association, said Thursday the Trump administration has failed to exhaust diplomatic options to save the treaty.
-What's more, "it has no strategy to prevent Russia from building and fielding even more intermediate-range missiles in the absence of the agreement."
+Kingston Reif, director for disarmament at the Arms Control Association, said Thursday that the U.S. had failed to exhaust diplomatic options to save the treaty.

 Associated Press writer Lynn Berry contributed to this report.